The Palm Beach County Luxury Seller’s Almanac (2026 Updated)

 Palm Beach North End

-Architectural provenance, beach club access, and the lake trail drive premiums.
-The buyer pool skews toward principals who have already purchased in PBC and are upgrading within the market, which means they know the comps and will challenge a launch price that does not account for recent closed transactions on the same stretch.
-Showing windows are narrow and tightly managed by the selling agent.
+Architectural history, beach club access, and the Lake Trail drive premiums.
+The buyer pool skews toward people who have already purchased in PBC and are upgrading within the market, which means they know every recent sale and will challenge a launch price that does not account for closed transactions on the same stretch.
+Showing windows are narrow and tightly managed.

 Two-Water Estates